 Now I Know Why Mosquitoes Prefer Some People Over Others

-So, I was reading this article by Jenna Birch in HuffPost this morning, and it turns out there’s a scientific reason why mosquitoes seem to love me more than others.
+So, I was reading this old article by Jenna Birch in HuffPost early this morning, and it turns out there’s a scientific reason why mosquitoes seem to love me more than others.
 I’m like—wow!
 Apparently, it’s not just bad luck or the blood type is ‘sweeter’ than others; it’s a combination of factors like blood type, body chemistry, and even what I wear!

 First off, it seems mosquitoes have a preference for certain blood types, and mine is a B—might be on their menu too.
 According to a study, they tend to land on people with Type O blood more often.
 So, beware.
 Apparently, our bodies give off secretions that act like a neon sign for our blood type, and mosquitoes are particularly good at reading those signs.
 Secretions is pretty much a process by which substances are produced and discharged from our body cell, gland, or organ for a particular function in the organism or for excretion.
 Google it if you wish to know more about it.
 It’s way above my knowledge grade here.